Agua Caliente (Terriers): Plot

-At prison, Britt uses a tool to leave his cell, while Ray incapacitates some of the guards and steals a uniform.
-Britt breaks into the evidence room, eventually finding the drug package.
-They escape the station, just as Hank and Mark arrive.
-They return to Prado's hideout, only to discover that his boss Javier de la Rosa (Manuel E. Urrego) holds him at gunpoint for failing to deliver the package and kills him, worrying Britt as Prado needed to make a call to cancel the hit on Katie.
-He appears in front of de la Rosa and gives him the package, only asking for Prado's cellphone.
-De la Rosa accepts and Britt and Ray leave the hideout.
+In jail, Britt picks the lock on their cell, while Ray incapacitates a guard and steals their uniform.
+Britt finds the drug package and he and Ray narrowly escape the police station as Hank and Mark arrive.
+They return to Prado's hideout, only to discover that his boss Javier de la Rosa (Manuel E. Urrego) holding him at gunpoint for failing to deliver the package.
+After he kills Prado, Britt barters with de la Rosa, trading the drugs for Prado’s cellphone to call off the enforcer stalking Katie.
+Britt and Ray leave the hideout and are immediately chased by the police.

-As they evade authorities, Britt uses the cellphone to contact Katie.
-Unfortunately, she is taking an exam and leaves the class without it.
-He then calls Hank, realizing that he is in Tijuana too.
-They meet and, in order to avoid the search by the Mexican police, decide to put Britt in the trunk of the car as they try to cross the border.
-Britt fails to communicate with Katie, who is held at gunpoint by a hitman.
-Professor Owen (Johnny Sneed) visits Katie to discuss their one night stand and is also held at gunpoint.
+As they evade authorities, Britt uses the cellphone to contact Katie, but she leaves her cellphone behind after hastily exiting her exam.
+He and Hank meet in Tijuana; Hank hides Britt in the trunk of Mark’s car to cross the border, while Ray is apprehended.
+Britt fails to reach Katie, who is held captive at home by the enforcer.
+Professor Owen (Johnny Sneed) visits Katie to discuss their one night stand and is pistol whipped.

-As Hank, Britt and Mark arrive at San Diego, they find the hitman's car and hurriedly enter the apartment.
-The hitman holds Katie hostage, until he is hit by Hank.
-The hitman shoots Hank, only to be killed by Mark.
+Hank, Britt, and Mark arrive at Katie’s apartment and find the enforcer’s car empty.
+The enforcer holds Katie hostage until he is hit by Hank, causing him to shoot Hank in the shoulder before he is killed by Mark.
 As Hank is taken by the ambulance, he warns Owen to stay away from Katie or he will ruin his personal and professional life.